-My name is Aurora, and I am a "weekend" fine art portrait photographer, currently working on several long-term projects that I occasionally need additional models for, as well as a couple of relatively short-term projects I'm currently casting for.
+My name is Aurora, and I am a fine art portrait photographer, working on several long-term projects that I occasionally need additional models for.

 Open Ended - When Inspiration Strikes, and Time Permits

 The first project I'm looking for models for, is an ongoing exploration of fantasy, pre-Raphaelite and Victorian classicism inspired images.
 The end results often look more like paintings, or frescos, than photographs, are usually in costume, and are heavily influenced by painters like Waterhouse, Godward, Alma-Tadema, Burne-Jones and Lord Leighton.

 For this project, I am looking for very young women with very fair skin, a look of innocence and sweetness, high cheekbones, large eyes, and long hair--the longer, the better.
 Body type is not as important as facial type--but since many of my costumes are vintage, and quite small, small and delicate builds are ideal.
 A timeless look is a must--if you look too modern, you simply won't work for this project!
 (And if your hair is obviously dyed, while it's possible that I'll still want to work with you--it's not terribly likely.
 Nothing wrong with dying your hair, but for this project, I need a very natural look--and bleached blonde is pretty, but not usually natural looking--nor is harsh black, wine red, obvious streaks, blue, pink, green, etc. I don't care if your hair IS dyed--as long as it looks like you were born with that color.